Derek M. Freed, Esq.

 Derek is admitted to the bars of the State of New Jersey and the United States District Court for the District of New Jersey.

-He presently serves as Treasurer of the executive committee of the Family Law Section of the New Jersey State Bar Association.
-Derek has served on the executive committee for over a decade and has sat on several subcommittees such as the college contribution subcommittee and legislation subcommittee.
+Derek presently serves as Chair of the Executive Committee of the Family Law Section of the New Jersey State Bar Association for the 2022-2023 term.
+As Chair, Derek evaluates proposed legislation that impacts the practice of family law, works as a liaison between family law practitioners and the Court, sets initiatives for the section to improve the practice of family law, and plans continuing legal education seminars for family law attorneys.
+Prior to becoming Chair, Derek served on the executive committee for over a decade and has sat on several subcommittees such as the college contribution subcommittee and legislation subcommittee.
 While on the college contribution subcommittee Derek was instrumental in drafting model legislation.

 In 2015, he was recognized for his efforts on behalf of the New Jersey State Bar Association having co-authored the Amicus Curiae brief submitted to the New Jersey Supreme Court in the case of Gnall v.
 Gnall, as well as in 2017 having co-authored the Amicus Curiae brief submitted to the New Jersey Supreme Court in the case of Bisbing v.
 Bisbing.